open-rcp/rcp/docs/rcpp.md

 ## Integration

-The RCP Protocol library is used by both the client (`rcpc`) and daemon (`rcpd`) components.
+The RCP Protocol library is used by both the client (`rcpcli`) and daemon (`rcpdaemon`) components.
 It ensures consistent message handling and protocol behavior across components.

 ## Extension Points